sehHeiden/poll_election_bavaria_2023/readme.md

 - mastodon.dachgau.social

 - sueden.social (hypothesis: low difference to other southern regions)

 There are more German instances, that are multilingual or have a special base topic.
 Hence,  I will try do differentiate

 1) Which users on others servers are bavarian (is this possible by speech analysis?)

-2) Try to estimate how, Germany in whole would elect differently.
+2) Try to estimate how, Germany at large would elect differently.

-3) Differentiate the peer groups (by computervision, text analysis)?
+3) Differentiate the peer groups (by computervision, text analysis, regex)

 ## Parties